FrankHJCuypers/gaai/README.md

   However, if you still need the *Nexxtmove* app to upload charging information (for reimbursement or others), be very careful as there is no guarantee that it will not interfere.

-*Gaai*

-- is only tested on a Google 6 Pro with API 34 (Android 14).
+*Gaai* is only tested on a the phone versus Nexxtender Home versions as indicated in section
-  Basic scenarios seems to work on it, but further testing is required for other scenarios.
-  In theory it should work from API 26 (Android 8), but that was not tested.
-  Let me know if it works or not on other APIs than 34.
-- is only tested with a *Nexxtender Home* with Hardware version A2 and Firmware version 2.53.2.

-At this point *Gaai* should be considered an experimental app, for research purposes only.
+At this point *Gaai* should be considered an alpha app, for trials only.
-It is currently not suited for the layman, but only for those willing/knowledgeable to spend the necessary debugging time.
+It is currently not tested on sufficient combinations, so please expect to spend the necessary debugging time.
 If despite the preceding warnings, you decide to use *Gaai*, that is on your own responsibility.
+But we will do our best to help you.